 But when Dmitri wanted to join his school’s competitive dance team, he was told he could not, because he is a boy.

-Dmitri’s school, Roseville High School in Maplewood, Minnesota, is a part of the Minnesota High School League—whose bylaws declare competitive dance a “girls only” sport, thereby prohibiting boys from taking part.
+Dmitri’s school, Roseville High School in Maplewood, Minnesota, is part of the Minnesota State High School League—whose bylaws declare competitive dance a “girls only” sport, thereby prohibiting boys from taking part.

-Though he can practice with the team, this rule forces Dmitri to sit out of competitions.
-In fact, the only way Dmitri can remain with the dance team is as team manager.
+Though he could practice with the team, this rule forced Dmitri to sit out of competitions.
+In fact, the only way Dmitri could remain with the dance team was as the team manager.

 “I’m really competitive, and I love winning and losing, and learning from mistakes,” Dmitri says.
 “And I can’t do that if I’m just sitting on the sidelines.”

-“It’s really hurtful to see him like this,” Bao says.
-“When your kids grow up, and you tell them ‘you can be whatever you want, you can do whatever you want,’ and then they want to do something and you can’t do it because the Minnesota league doesn’t allow you because of your gender?
+“It’s really hurtful to see him like this,” Bao said.
+“When your kids grow up, and you tell them ‘you can be whatever you want, you can do whatever you want, and then they want to do something and you can’t do it because the Minnesota league doesn’t allow you because of your gender?
 It makes me sad to see that.”